 First, we must come to an understanding of the path this trend looks to take.
-We can be sure that the stigma associated with SIB will continue to disappear as this generation's bloody cry of confusion and self-hate appears on individual bodies and collective soul.
-Consequently, SIB will become more pervasive as a "normal" coping mechanism.
+We can be sure that the stigma associated with SIB will continue to disappear as this generation's bloody cry of confusion and selfhate appears on individual bodies, collective soul, and through social media.
+Consequently, SIB will become more pervasive as a "normal" coping mechanism in spite of the fact that it is seen in the mental health community as a negative coping mechanism.
 If that happens, chances are good that SIB might move so far into the mainstream of youth culture that kids who exhibit none of the classic SIB precipitating factors will cut themselves simply because it's fashionable.
+In addition, we can expect that increased "publicity" for cutting will plant the idea in younger and younger minds.
+Eventually, we might expect SIB experimentation to be more common among curious and impressionable young elementary school aged children who encounter SIB depictions and even tutorials through smartphones.